data-integrations/wrangler/docs/user-defined-directive.md

 # User Defined Directive (UDD)

-User Defined Directive (UDD) allow users to develop, deploy and use data processing directives within the data preparation tool.
+**U**ser **D**efined **D**irective (UDD) are easier and simpler way for users to build and integrate custom directives with wrangler.
+UDD framework allow users to develop, deploy and use data processing directives within the data preparation tool.

 # Syntax